 - Upon special request, we’ll be happy to take Polaroid photographs of your child on board the aircraft, as time permits.

 - On arrival, an Emirates employee will meet all unaccompanied children at the aircraft door and help them through formalities before handing them over to their designated guardians.

 - If there is another airline included in the itinerary, the maximum permitted connecting time at transfer points is four hours.

-- We cannot accept Unaccompanied Minors and Young Passengers for journeys with transfer connections involving either an overnight stay at a transfer point or a transfer between two airports at the connecting point, unless the parent or guardian has arranged for the child to be met and cared for at the transfer point (and these arrangements are confirmed by the local Emirates office) or if the minor is travelling with an adult escort.
+- We cannot accept unaccompanied minors and young passengers for journeys with transfer connections involving either an overnight stay at a transfer point or a transfer between two airports at the connecting point, unless the parent or guardian has arranged for the child to be met and cared for at the transfer point (and these arrangements are confirmed by the local Emirates office) or if the minor is traveling with an adult escort.

 - Children with special needs or requiring special attention may travel with us if accompanied by a fare-paying passenger who is eighteen years of age or older.

-- For safety and security reasons Emirates has the right to refuse travel if the applicable form (Declaration of Indemnity) is not fully completed, signed and submitted by the parent or guardian of the unaccompanied minor or young passenger as the case may be.
+- For safety and security reasons Emirates has the right to refuse travel if the applicable form (Declaration of Indemnity) is not fully completed, signed, and submitted by the parent or guardian of the unaccompanied minor or young passenger.
 This form is available from your local Emirates office.